 There is presently no cure for emphysema, but there are several ways to ease the discomfort it causes.
 Some traditionally used approaches include bronchodilators, inhaled steroids and antibiotics.
 However, while often effective, pharmaceutical-based treatments like these are not suitable for everyone.
 For instance, some people may experience adverse reactions or simply prefer to avoid using medications when possible.

-The Lung Institute offers stem cell therapy as an alternative treatment for emphysema.
-In essence, this innovative approach causes stem cells, which are produced naturally by the body, to stimulate lung tissue healing and repair.
-This means that, in addition to managing symptoms like coughing and wheezing, stem cell injections can potentially slow the progression of chronic lung disease.
+The Lung Institute offers cellular therapy as an alternative treatment for emphysema.
+In essence, this innovative approach causes cells, which are produced naturally by the body, to stimulate lung tissue healing and repair.
+This means that, in addition to managing symptoms like coughing and wheezing, cells injections can potentially slow the progression of chronic lung disease.